-The railing comes pre-drilled for attaching baluster connectors.
+The railing comes pre-routed for balusters.
 Pre-drilling all other screw holes is essential for successful rail installation.
 Do not over-tighten screws.
 Read instructions completely to get an understanding of how the product goes together and how each piece affects the others.

 Step 1 Determine the number of railing posts needed for your deck.
-Post spacing is either 6' on center or 8' on-center depending on the rail length chosen.
-Example: A 12' x 16' deck attached to a building with a 4' access opening on one side will require a total of eight posts (fig. 2).
+Post spacing is 6' on-center.
+Example: A 12' x 16' deck attached to a building with a 4' access opening on one side will require a total of eight posts (fig. 3).

 Step 2 Install railing posts prior to installing deck boards.
 Cedar or pressure-treated pine 4x4 railing posts or a post mount provides the structural strength for the railing.
 The length of each post is determined by the total of the joist width (typically 7-1/4") + decking thickness (1") + railing height (36") + spacing for post cap (1-1/4") = 45-1/2".
 Important: Do not notch the 4x4 railing posts.
-Notching will reduce the strength of the post and could result in railing collapse or failure (fig. 3).
+Notching will reduce the strength of the post and could result in railing collapse or failure (fig. 4).

 Step 3 Position, plumb with a level, and clamp the railing post on the interior face of the joist.
 Plumb again.
 The 4x4 railing post should be bolted to the inside of the joist using two 1/2" x 6" galvanized carriage bolts.
-Corner posts use a third carriage bolt inserted through the adjacent joist (fig. 3).
+Corner posts use a third carriage bolt inserted through the adjacent joist (fig. 7).